 The NYSRC was established to promote and preserve the reliability of the New York State power system by developing, maintaining and, from time to time, updating the reliability rules ("Reliability Rules") that govern the NYISO's operation of the State's bulk power system.
-The NYSRC develops Reliability Rules in accordance with standards, criteria and regulations of NERC, NPCC, FERC, the Commission, and the Nuclear Regulatory Commission.
-The NYISO/NYSRC Agreement provides that the NYISO and all entities engaged in transactions on the New York State power system must comply with the Reliability Rules adopted by the NYSRC.
-Compliance with NYSRC Reliability Rules, which are incorporated into the NYISO's procedures, are made binding on market participants through the
+The NYSRC develops Reliability Rules in accordance with standards, criteria and regulations of NERC, NPCC, FERC, the Commission, and the Nuclear Regulatory

-New York State Reliability Council, Docket No. ER10-416 (December 14, 2009).
+New York State Reliability Council, Docket No. ER11-2392 (December 16, 2010).

-2 Central Hudson Gas & Electric Corp., et al., 83 FERC ¶ 61,352 (1998).
+Central Hudson Gas & Electric Corp., et al., 83 FERC ¶ 61,352 (1998).